NatalieRMCastro/nataliermcastro.github.io/_posts/2025-01-14-political-stances-data.md

  <a id="CongressAPI"></a>
 ### Congess.gov API + Web Scraping
-The[Congress.Gov API]( https://github.com/LibraryOfCongress/api.congress.gov) is a publicly available tool that can assist anyone who is interested in collecting government data.
+The [Congress.Gov API]( https://github.com/LibraryOfCongress/api.congress.gov) is a publicly available tool that can assist anyone who is interested in collecting government data.
 [Congress.gov]( https://www.congress.gov/), serves as a repository for the government to archive any Bill or Policy proceedings since the 1970s.
 To best iterative capture policy about climate change, I first used the Congress.gov front end to identify information about the bills and download my search results ([stored here]( https://github.com/NatalieRMCastro/climate-policy/tree/main/data/raw)).
 However, this data is not comprehensive and only provides information about the congress it was passed under, its latest action, the action note, bill number, origin chamber, title, and URL.
 Functions were created to parse through the information to generate labels for Sponsor Affiliation (Republican or Democrat), Sponsor State,  and then a built URL to pass into the congress API.

 ```python
 ''' BUILDING A FUNCTION FOR THE URLS '''